Freshfitz4eva/0sTicket/README.md

 </p>
 <p>

-Go back to the IIS>sites>Default>osTicket.
+Back to the IIS>sites>Default>osTicket.
 Double click the PHP manager>enable or disable extension to enable the following extensions.

 Enable: php_imap.dll